 - 2. The Rule implements the Government's policy that client information should be available to the SFC and the exchanges (collectively or singularly "Regulators", unless the distinction is important).
 It complements the amended rules of The Stock Exchange of Hong Kong Limited ("SEHK") which require that brokers ascertain and record client identity details before executing a transaction on the Exchange.
 The new SEHK rules were implemented on 26 October 1998.
-The amendment to the Code of Conduct was gazetted and came into force on 13 November 1998. - 3.
-These rules and the corresponding rules of the Hong Kong Futures Exchange Limited are intended to enhance the market surveillance capabilities of the exchanges, as front-line regulators of trading in their markets, and of the SFC. - 4.
-It is expected that all exempt dealers will comply with the Rule.
+The amendment to the Code of Conduct was gazetted and came into force on 13 November 1998.
+Further revisions were made to rationalize the Code of Conduct with the Securities and Futures Ordinance, which came into force on 1 April 2003. - 3.
+These rules and the corresponding rules of the Hong Kong Futures Exchange Limited are intended to enhance the market surveillance capabilities of the exchanges, as front-line regulators of trading in their markets, and of the SFC.